Aleks272/PWP-Webbipojat/client/README.md

 ## Running

+You need to have the API server running before starting the client, so that the client can fetch data from the API.
+See main [README](../README.md#running) for steps to run it.

 Run `npm run dev` to run the dev server.
+The client app is then available in [`http://localhost:5173`](http://localhost:5173)